Microneedling with PRP in Walnut Creek: What It Does, Who It Helps, and What to Expect

 Many patients benefit from a series rather than one isolated treatment.

-A common starting approach is a series of three treatments spaced six weeks apart, followed by maintenance depending on skin quality and goals.
-Some patients may focus on a short corrective series, while others may use microneedling with PRP as part of a longer-term skin maintenance plan.
+A common starting approach may include a series of treatments spaced several weeks apart, followed by maintenance depending on skin quality and goals.
+Some patients focus on a short corrective series.
+Others use microneedling with PRP as part of a longer-term skin maintenance plan.

 Is this the same as a “vampire facial”?